 - Muscle aches, cramps, and spasms

-- Pain in the arms and legs is joint, especially when walking and moving
+- Pain in the arms and legs, especially when walking or moving

 - Painful premenstrual syndrome

-Optimal urine calcium level indicates that the calcium levels in your urine are normal.
-Typically, you’d need to be intentional about increasing your calcium intake (e.g., via brilliant food and drink choices) to achieve this optimal level.
-Meeting your daily calcium requirements is essential because it helps:
+An optimal urine calcium level means that the calcium levels in your urine are normal.
+Typically, you need to be intentional about increasing your calcium intake to achieve this optimal level, whether it be through making smart food and drink choices.
+Meeting your daily calcium requirements is important because it helps:

-High urine calcium level occurs when the calcium levels in your urine are higher than expected.
-There may be different reasons for this.
-Some of them include:
+A High urine calcium level occurs when the calcium levels in your urine are higher than expected.
+There may be different reasons for this, such as:

 - Excessive vitamin D intake

-- High calcium intake, usually seen in individuals taking supplements
+- High calcium intake (especially among individuals taking supplements)

-High urine calcium levels may not cause any immediate signs or symptoms, but they can hurt the heart, digestive system, and bone health in the long term.
+High urine calcium levels may not cause any immediate signs or symptoms, but they can hurt your body system in the long term.
 You can boost your calcium levels quickly through medications or supplements.
-Regardless of the method, you choose to raise your calcium levels, ensure you’re meeting your daily recommended intake – so you achieve optimal health and wellness.
+Regardless of the method, you choose to raise your calcium levels, ensure that you’re meeting your daily recommended intake to achieve optimal wellness.

-Your body cannot produce calcium, which means you’ll have to obtain it from external sources, including foods or supplements.
+Your body cannot produce calcium.
+This means you have to obtain it from external sources like food or supplements.